mzalaya/wasslsp/README.md

 # Bounds in Wasserstein Distance for Locally Stationary Processes
-This repository includes the implementation of our work **"Bounds in Wasserstein Distance for Locally Stationary Processes"**.
+This repository includes the implementation experiments in the paper

+> *Bounds in Wasserstein Distance for Locally Stationary Processes*
+>
+> by Jan N. Tinio, Mokhtar Z. Alaya and Salim Bouzebda
+> arXiv link: TODO
+>
 ## Introduction
 A brief introduction about the folders and files:
 * `data/`: